avajs/eslint-plugin-ava/docs/rules/no-import-test-files.md

 This rule supports the following options:

 `files`: An array of strings representing the files glob that AVA will use to find test files.
-Overrides the default and the configuration found in the `package.json` file.
+Overrides the default and the configuration found in the `package.json` or `ava.config.js` files.

 You can set the options like this: